avis97/BlogApp/README.md

  and also i used here spring Jwt security for authentication.
  * This is a Spring Maven project I used MySql driver for handle the database and hibernate for Connect with the Mapping. i have made some Rest APIs for performing post/delete/update/get operation with JWT Bearer Security.
- * Also i build CI/CD configuration for Auto deployment in EC2.Used GitHub Acction and Deocer Hub for buld the Auto Deployment configuration by one push operation in github.
+ * Also i build CI/CD configuration for Auto deployment in EC2.Used GitHub Acction and Docker Hub for build the Auto Deployment configuration by one push operation in github.

 ### MAVEN SPRING DEPENDENCY